meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 ## Overview

-In this blog post i'm going to building a basic web app with the [Phoenix framework](http://www.phoenixframework.org/v0.12.0).
+In this blog post i'm going to be building a basic web app with the [Phoenix framework](http://www.phoenixframework.org/v0.12.0).
 I want to pick up from where the getting started guide for phoenix left you.
 Let's create a nested model relationship app.
 I hope to also show my little neat tricks i've learned along the way.
-Just a heads up, I'm writing this blog like you've already went through the getting started guide for elixir and you're ready for the next step.
+Just a heads up, I'm writing this blog like you've already gone through the getting started guide for elixir and you're ready for the next step.
 So if you're feeling a little lost please consult the [Overview page](http://www.phoenixframework.org/v0.12.0/docs/overview).

 This will be a simple app that allows you to create users and then create cars for that user.
 Simple right?
 Let's go!